zezevavai/ubuntu-server-initial-setup/README.md

 cat ~/.ssh/id_rsa.pub
 ```

 Finally, you will be prompted to specify a [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for the server.
-It will be set to 'Asia/Singapore' if you do not specify a value.
+It will be set to 'Asia/Jakarta' if you do not specify a value.

 # Supported versions
-This setup script has been tested against Ubuntu 14.04, Ubuntu 16.04 and Ubuntu 18.04.
+This setup script has been tested against Ubuntu 18.04.

-# Running tests
-Tests are run against a set of Vagrant VMs.
-To run the tests, run the following in the project's directory:
-`./tests/tests.sh`